cryslith/kataomoi/protocol.md

 Sent in response to a "decrypt" message

 * result: a boolean indicating the result of the protocol
-* s: Only present if the result is false; in that case, the value of s that was extracted from x.
+* s: If the result was false, the value of s that was extracted from
+  x.
+Otherwise, a random value.

 ### confirm